Toka-Zakaria/File_Analysis__and_Search_Engine/README.md

 - **Error Handling**:
-program checks for the correctness of every command (e.g. number of argu- ments). it uses the following error messages to reect the reason of not performing the command
+program checks for the correctness of every command (e.g. number of argu- ments). it uses the following error messages to reflect the reason of not performing the command
 - "File not found"
 - "Undefined command"